-Fig. D-37 Increasing species number of tree species (10 cm DBH) with study area in montane rainforest in the Sierra de Tilaran (Costa Rica).
+Fig. D-37 Increasing species number of tree species (≥10 cm DBH) with study area in montane rainforest in the Sierra de Tilaran (Costa Rica).
 There is no minimum area.
 When the area is increased from 1 to 2 ha, 30 new tree species are added: dashed red line, and for the tropical rainforest in Central Africa (brown area), SE Asia (green area) and S America (blue area) (modified after Wattenberg & Breckle 1995, partly after Terborgh 1991).

 During glacial periods, rainforest areas were sometimes drier than today, deserts wetter: pluvial periods.
 In earlier epochs, the extent of the Amazonian rainforests was probably severely restricted and probably fragmented into retreat areas.
 The present-day rainfall distribution is given by the map in ◘ Fig. D-42.
 It must be assumed that areas that now receive more than 3,000 mm of annual precipitation also received sufficient rainfall (more than 2,000 mm) to maintain closed tropical forests about 15,000 years ago.

 These areas coincide quite well with certain retreat areas where both bird life, butterfly fauna, lizards, but also flowering plants are particularly rich in endemic species (◘ Fig. D-43).
 From this evidence, it can be concluded that the rainforests alternately shrank and expanded again, and that the foci of species richness and endemism correspond to sites that were permanently covered by rainforest.
 In between, large areas were probably covered with drier, seasonal rainforest.
-However, these changes occurred very slowly, whereas today's anthropogenic destruction is occurring at breakneck speed, to which organisms cannot adapt.
+However, these changes occurred very slowly, whereas today's anthropogenic destruction is occurring at such a rapid speed, that organisms cannot adapt.

 ◘ Fig. D-38 The number of breeding bird species in northern America in grid areas of 0.31 million km2.
 Despite the tiny area, more landbird species breed in Costa Rica than in the USA and Canada combined, cf. with ►Fig. D-39 below (after Terborgh 1991, from MacArthur 1972).